June 18-August 10, 2018

 Why apply to the Labor Summer Internship Program?

-Many working people in California face a host of employment challenges such as health and safety violations, wage theft, low wages, and unpredictable scheduling.
-This internship offers students the opportunity to hone their skills alongside people who are working for positive change to address those challenges.
-With energetic leadership and a commitment to organize immigrants and workers in diverse industries, the labor movement is at the forefront of campaigns for social and economic justice.
-By interning with labor and community organizations, students can learn through service about the important issues facing workers, immigrants, women, and people of color.
+Many people in California face a host of work-related challenges such as low wages, unpredictable scheduling, wage theft, discrimination, health and safety violations, and increasing living expenses.
+In the Labor Summer program, students hone their skills alongside people working for positive change to address these challenges.
+By interning with labor and community organizations, students can learn through service how the labor movement is addressing important issues facing working-class immigrants, women, and people of color.

 How it works

-- Interns begin with an intensive orientation during the week of June 19-23 to learn the basics of the U.S. labor movement, with a special focus on Northern California labor issues.
+- Interns begin with a week-long orientation from June 18 to 22 at the Labor Center.
+The orientation provides an intensive training on the basics of the U.S. labor movement, with a special focus on Northern California labor issues.
 The orientation also covers an introduction to the students’ host sites.

-- Interns are hosted by a union or community-based organization for seven weeks where they will be exposed to a campaign.
+- Interns are hosted by a union or community-based organization for seven weeks, where they are exposed to the intricacies and inner workings of a campaign.

-- Over the course of the internship, students return to the Labor Center for three additional day-long sessions to reflect on their experiences in the field and receive additional skills-building training.
+- Over the course of the seven-week internship, students return as a group to the Labor Center for three additional day-long sessions during which they reflect on their experiences in the field and receive additional skills-building training.

 - Interns receive guidance from both an off-site mentor who is familiar with the Labor Summer program and has years of social justice experience as well as a supervisor at their site who is engaged in a workplace or community campaign.

-- The program concludes with a graduation ceremony where interns share their experience over the summer and how the program has affected them.
+- The program concludes with a graduation ceremony at which interns share their experiences and discuss how the program affected them.

-- Students are required to produce an 8-10 page final report and a final evaluation of the program.
+- Students are required to produce an 8- to 10-page final report and a final evaluation of the program.

 Requirements to participate in Labor Summer

-- All applicants should want to work with unions or community-based organizations with a worker-organizing component.
-An interest in working on social and economic justice issues and the ability to work with a diverse population is essential.
+- All applicants should have an interest in working on social and economic justice issues with unions or community-based organizations with a worker-organizing component.
+The ability to work with a diverse population is essential.